-Special Meetings may be called at any time by the President or at the request of a majority of the trustees.
-Unless waived, a written notice stating time, place, and purpose for which the special meeting is being called shall be given to each trustee at least two days in advance of such meeting, and no business other than that stated in the notice shall be transacted.
+Special Meetings may be called at any time by the President or at the request of a majority of the Board members.
+Unless waived, a written notice stating time, place, and purpose for which the special meeting is being called shall be given to each Board member at least two days in advance of such meeting, and no business other than that stated in the notice shall be transacted.